Last updated: April 2026

 With a property manager handling inspections, you can be confident your investment is being properly looked after—without the hassle and time commitment from you.

-Owning a rental property comes with a steady stream of paperwork—rental agreements, invoices, financial statements, and tax documentation.
-Keeping everything organized and up to date can be time-consuming, especially if you manage multiple properties.
+Owning a rental property comes with a steady stream of paperwork including rental agreements, invoices, financial statements, and tax documentation.
+Keeping everything organised and up to date can be time-consuming, especially if you manage multiple properties.

 At South Property, we use specialist property management software to handle all aspects of your rental’s finances.
 We provide: